Not surprisingly, the most massive birds can't fly. The ostrich is a familar example of the typical shape of the heaviest birds.

 The two other species mentioned by the authors, in the past often described as the biggest birds:

-Not surprisingly, the heaviest birds can't fly.
-The heaviest bird known from fossils is Stirton's Thunder Bird (Dromornis stirtoni),1 sometimes called Mihirung birds, meaning “giant bird” in one of the Aboriginal languages.
-Adults are estimated to have stood 3 meters tall and weighed 500 kilos (1100 pounds).
+Dromornis stirtoni² (Stirton's Thunder Bird), sometimes called Mihirung bird, meaning “giant bird” in an Australian Aboriginal language.
+Adults are estimated to have stood 3 meters tall and weighed 500 kilograms (1100 pounds).
 It lived in open woodlands in what is now the Northern Territory of Australia during the Late Miocene.
 Although Australian, it is more closely related to geese than emus.
 (The nickname “demon duck of doom,” sometimes applied to Dromornis, more properly refers to Bullockornis planei.)

-New Zealand had a remote relative called Dinornis maximus which became extinct around 1800.
+Dinornis maximus, a remote relative of Dromornis that lived in New Zealand, becoming extinct around 1800.
 It was the tallest bird that ever existed, at around 11 feet 6 inches.

 The Dromornithidae, an extinct family of large ground birds endemic to Australia.